Sam-Osian/PFD-toolkit/docs/getting_started/key_features.md

 PFD Toolkit turns raw PFD reports into structured insights.
 This page provides a short tour of the core features so you can hit the ground running.
 Each section links to more detailed guidance.

-This is only an overview — for full walkthroughs see the [Explore PFD Toolkit](../learn.md) section of the docs.
+This is only an overview — for full walkthroughs start with the [Load live report data](../loader/load_reports.md) guide in the Explore section.

 ---